 If you cannot tolerate risk, want to have a "safe" job, and not be blamed or held responsible if things don't work out, it will be much harder to achieve the freedom needed to work on big ideas and innovation.

 When employers or clients see you deliver outstanding results, they trust you enough to let you do your own thing.
 When you put forth an idea that works, it becomes easier to pitch another project.
 Your ability to be viewed and trusted as a big picture thinker is directly proportional to your ability to deliver results.
 Focus on excelling at what you do, and you will be able to call the shots.

 4. Start your own business

 Sometimes no one will give us a chance.
 Or some of us are so bad at routine work that working our way up the corporate ladder feels like a sentence to hell.
-If that is you, your only option is to work for yourself.
-Whether you try freelancing on the side, or take a full fledged entrepreneurial route, working for yourself can be the most fulfilling path as a big picture thinker.
+If that is you, your only option might be working for yourself.
+Whether you try freelancing on the side, or take the full fledged entrepreneurial route, working for yourself can be the most fulfilling path as a big picture thinker.
 Even if you are totally fine working your way up, having a side gig might be the perfect outlet for your talents and give you plenty of opportunities to learn new skills and build a network of connections that value you for your big picture skills.

 5. Be a leader

 The mistake most career changers make is to wait until someone pays them to do what they love.
 If you want to work as a big picture thinker, start today.
 It will most likely require you to step up as a leader.
 You can do it by organizing a group, running your own events, freelancing, starting your own business, heading a volunteer project, it doesn't really matter.
 The point is to recognize that it is up to you to create your career and life, and waiting on the sidelines to get picked is not going to get you anywhere.
 How can you step it up, right now, as a big picture thinker?